-- 1.1 This protocol details the assessments to be performed in far side occupant protection that contribute to the side impact part of the adult occupant protection rating. - 1.2 Far side protection is assessed using two sled tests that are representative of AE-MDB and Oblique Pole test configurations.
-In addition, data from full-scale testing is required to demonstrate head protection countermeasures for occupant-to-occupant interaction. - 1.3 The far side occupant sled test data will be supplied to Euro NCAP by the vehicle manufacturer prior to the official tests. - 1.4 Far side test data will only be accepted in the form of physical sled tests; full scale tests and CAE data will not be accepted. - 1.5 Vehicles with three positions on the front row will be assessed in the outboard positions, 1 and 3, only.
+- 1.1 This protocol details the assessments to be performed in far side occupant protection that contribute to the side impact part of the adult occupant protection rating. - 1.2 From 2024 onwards, virtual test data will be required by Euro NCAP.
+It will then be necessary to use this protocol in combination with the VTC Simulation and Assessment Protocol. - 1.3 Far side protection is assessed using two sled tests that are representative of AE-MDB and Oblique Pole test configurations.
+In addition, data from full-scale testing is required to demonstrate head protection countermeasures for occupant-to-occupant interaction. - 1.4 The far side occupant sled test data will be supplied to Euro NCAP by the vehicle manufacturer prior to the official tests.
+From 2024 onwards, the simulation data must be supplied in advance of the physical testing, refer to the VTC Simulation and Assessment Protocol for further details. - 1.5 Far side test data will only be accepted in the form of physical sled tests; full scale tests and CAE data will not be accepted. - 1.6 Vehicles with three positions on the front row will be assessed in the outboard positions, 1 and 3, only.